Keshav-iitm/transliteration_RNN/README.md

 - If placed **anywhere else (e.g., in parent folder)**, just use `--data_dir`. (**⚠️ this might not work in  every script**)
 - Donot run the scripts from the parent folder.
 Please use the respective folders.
 ---
+## Link to download the dataset : https://github.com/google-research-datasets/dakshina

 ## ⚙️ Environment Setup (Tested with CUDA GPU)